thooks1203/echodeed/EchoDeed_Friend_Investment_Summary.md

 ## Why This is Urgent (Patent Protection)

-I've developed **3 breakthrough innovations** that need patent protection immediately:
+I've developed **4 breakthrough innovations** that need patent protection immediately:

 1. **AI Burnout Prediction Algorithm** - No one else can predict burnout 2-8 weeks in advance
 2. **Anonymous Organizational Analytics** - Gets insights without compromising employee privacy
-3. **Real-time Intervention System** - Automatically alerts managers when someone needs help
+3. **Network Effects Benchmarking** - Platform becomes more valuable as more companies join
+4. **Educational Wellness with SEL Integration** - Predictive student wellness for schools

 **The window is closing fast.** I need to file provisional patents within 30 days before I can talk to customers or investors.
 Once filed, I have 12 months of protection while I validate the market.

-**Patent filing cost: $3,000-5,000 total**
+**Patent filing cost: $6,000-8,000 total (4 patents)**

 ---